fioritracker/help/docs/index.md

 # Reduce the time your SAP team spends managing Fiori applications

 Fiori Tracker [helps SAP teams](satisfied-intrests-and-roles.md) create and handle specification for SAP Fiori setup.
+It does that by tracking your intended SAP project scope.

 From [gathering requirements](usecases/SPS03/requirements-gathering.md) to linking with actual setup and [usage statistics](fa/FPS01/main.md) - Fiori Tracker helps you get rid of repetitive tasks and cut project time from weeks down to days.